acfr/RobustNeuralNetworks.jl/docs/src/examples/echo_ren.md

 ### Echo state networks with REN

 Now that we've decided on a structure for our control framework, we need a way to create and optimise a contracting ``\mathcal{Q}`` to meet our design criteria.
-We could directly use a contracting REN for ``\mathcal{Q}`` and train it with reinforcement learning, thereby learning over the space of [all stabilising controllers](https://ieeexplore.ieee.org/abstract/document/9802667)  for this linear system.
-While it's very useful to have this option, sometimes we'll want a more straightforward solution.
+We could directly use a contracting REN for ``\mathcal{Q}`` and train it with reinforcement learning, thereby [learning over the space of all stabilising controllers](https://ieeexplore.ieee.org/abstract/document/9802667)  for this linear system.
+While it's very useful to have this option, sometimes we'll want a more efficient solution.
 Enter convex optimisation with echo state networks.

 Let's say ``\mathcal{Q}`` has learnable parameters ``\theta``.
 Suppose our problem is to minimise some convex objective function ``J(z)`` subject to a set of convex constraints.
 I.e: